Pylons/pyramid_debugtoolbar/docs/index.rst

 The source code for the standard debugpanel ``request_vars.py`` is a good starting point for inspiration.

+The ``render_vars`` and ``render_content`` methods may use the ``request.toolbar_panels`` dictionary to introspect and work with other panels that captured data for the original request.
+The dictionary keys are the names of other panels and the values are the panel instances.

 Configuring an application to use the panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~